What are Advanced Alternative Payment Models (AAPMs)?

 Advanced Alternative Payment Models (AAPMs)

-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) permanently repealed the flawed sustainable growth rate (SGR) and set up a new two-track Medicare physician payment system that emphasizes value-based payment models.
+The Medicare Access and CHIP Reauthorization Act (MACRA) permanently repealed the flawed sustainable growth rate (SGR) and set up the two-track Quality Payment Program (QPP) that emphasizes value-based payment models.
 The Advanced Alternative Payment Model (AAPM) offers physicians incentives to provide high-quality, cost-effective care and move away from the fee-for-service (FFS) model.

 The AAPM is one of the two new payment tracks created under MACRA; the other track is the Merit-based Incentive Payment System (MIPS).